-Depending on the size and extent of the cancer, surgery may be required.
+Depending on the size, extent and stage of the cancer, surgery may be required.
 Advanced cases may require treatment with radiation therapy such as external beam therapy (EBT).
-Your doctor may also prescribe chemotherapy as a supplemental treatment to decrease the chance of the tumor returning elsewhere in the body.
+Your doctor may also prescribe chemotherapy to decrease the chance of the tumor returning elsewhere in the body.

 What is colorectal carcinoma?

 Colorectal carcinoma is a cancer, or malignant tumor, of the large intestine, which may affect the colon or rectum.
 Typically, the colon is the upper five or six feet of the large intestine, and the rectum is the lower five to seven inches located above the anal canal.

 Factors such as age, race, personal or family history of colon disease and diet can play a significant role in having an increased risk of developing colorectal cancer.

 Many colon cancers develop over a long period of time, often arising from pre-cancerous colon polyps which gradually grow and may turn into cancer.
 Many early stage colon cancers do not initially cause any symptoms at all.
 Therefore, various methods of colon cancer screening are currently recommended in the hope of finding the polyp or cancer at a time when it can be removed and cured.
 You should consider talking to your physician about if and when colon cancer screening would be appropriate.

 If the cancer has grown to a size where it causes symptoms, these may include:

 - Changes in bowel movements such as diarrhea, constipation, bloating or very thin stool